Meeting and surpassing all audience expectations every day.

 Her name is Laura.

-I don't I don't have permission to mention her last name.
+I don't have permission to mention her last name.

-So uh but I know who she is.
+But I know who she is.

-But her name is Laura, she's an MD.
+But her name is Laura.

-So, dear Catherine and Rush, thank you for writing these books.
+So dear Catherine and Rush, thank you for writing these books.

-It might be seen as embedded.
+It might be seen as embarrassment.

 Now listen to this.

-This is one of these things, I must admit, I'm this kind of thing totally, and it really does totally surprise me.
+I must admit, this kind of thing totally, it really does totally surprise me.

 Dear Catherine Rush, thank you for writing these books.